 Do you have dreams?
 If so, what are they?
 How much do they mean to you?

-If you look back at your life when you’re 80, will you regret your choices?
+If you look back at your life when you’re 80, would you regret your choices?

 “When I have been truly searching for my treasure, I’ve discovered things along the way that I never would have seen had I not had the courage to try things that seemed impossible for a shepherd to achieve.”